Data-driven Moving Horizon Estimation for Angular Velocity of Space Noncooperative Target in Eddy Current De-tumbling Mission: Introduction

-For state estimation based on this lemma, Adachi \textit{et al}.\cite{adachi2021dual} designed a data-driven observer based on matrix representation of dual system.
-Turan \textit{et al}.\cite{turan2021data} proposed a data-driven observer for unknown inputs.
-Wolff \textit{et al}.\cite{wolff2021data} proposed a data-driven moving horizon estimation for linear time-invariant systems and gave the global exponential stability of the estimator.
-These methods are designed for linear systems or without disturbance.
-However, the angular velocity estimation in the eddy current de-tumbling mission is nonlinear and disturbed.
-Therefore, a new data-driven estimation method for the angular velocity estimation of eddy current de-tumbling mission is needed, which can be used for unknown nonlinear systems with disturbance and small data sets.
+For lemma-based state estimation, Mishra \textit{et al.} \cite{10591180} developed data-driven state reconstruction and a Kalman filter-like algorithm for linear systems in both deterministic and stochastic settings.
+Wolff \textit{et al.} \cite{10453955} proposed robust data-driven moving horizon estimation for linear discrete-time systems with noisy offline and online data, and proved its practical robust exponential stability.
+Wei \textit{et al.} \cite{WEI2026112614} designed a distributed data-driven unknown-input observer for continuous-time linear systems subject to unknown inputs and disturbances.
+However, these methods are either limited to linear systems or cannot handle system disturbances, while the angular velocity estimation problem in eddy current de-tumbling is inherently nonlinear and disturbed.
+Therefore, a new data-driven estimation method tailored to this mission is urgently needed, which can adapt to unknown nonlinear systems with disturbances under small-data constraints.

+Motivated by the above challenges, this paper proposes a data-driven moving horizon estimation algorithm for angular velocity estimation of non-cooperative targets with completely unknown dynamics.
+Based on local linear approximation, the algorithm can address the state estimation problem of unknown nonlinear systems in a local region.
+In addition, the method supports angular velocity estimation under constraint conditions, and its time-discounted robust stability under local linear approximation is rigorously proved \cite{knufer2020time}.